MatthieuSegret/graphql-rails-blog/README.md

 - Validation management and integration with Redux Form
 - Authentication and authorizations
 - Protect queries and mutations on GraphQL API
+- Batching of GraphQL queries into one HTTP request
-- Batching of SQL queries side backend
+- Batching of SQL queries backend side

 ## Prerequisites